aspirastatatom/my-browser-history/README.md

 my browser history, links are not specifically chosen to be here (not literally silly!
 I gotta keep myself from getting doxxed).
 NSFW beware!

+History includes NSFW, loli, some visual novel, and a bit of lostmedias (not reddit)

-history includes NSFW
+NSFW list:

-hub, r34, xv, kaotic, hanime tv, hentaihaven, hentaimama
+hub, r34, xv, kaotic, hanime tv, hentaihaven, hentaimama, hentaigasm, and much more!

 # WARNING!!!⚠️⚠️⚠️